Impact

 Risk and Exploitability

 The attack requires a Ceph client that can trigger the faulty lookup logic, such as a client repeatedly performing lookups or atomic_open operations that reuse negative dentries.
-Because the defect corrupts kernel data structures, any user with network access to the Ceph client can induce the failure path.
+Based on the description, it is inferred that the attacker can induce the failure path by sending crafted Ceph requests over the network.
 The CVSS score of 7.5 indicates a high severity and the potential for full system halt.
 The EPSS score of < 1% indicates a very low probability of exploitation at this time.
 No KEV listing is present, but the ongoing RCU stall log messages provide a clear detection vector for exploitation.

 OpenCVE Enrichment